rohanmr/Scientific-Calculator/README.md

-# Scientific-Calculato
+# Scientific-Calculator

 Install VS Code & Extension Live Server.

-Run It on Live Server
+Run It on the Live Server